-Each sample will be labeled with a unique sample identifier that will facilitate tracking and cross-referencing of sample information.
-Field blanks, equipment rinse blanks, and/or field duplicate samples also will be numbered with a unique sample identifier to prevent analytical bias of field QC samples.
+Each sample will be labeled with a unique sample identifier that will facilitate tracking and crossreferencing of sample information.
+Field blanks and field duplicate samples also will be numbered with a unique sample identifier to prevent analytical bias of field QC samples.